 The Governor shall be the supreme executive power of the state of Tennessee.
-For the purpose of our conference, the elected governor shall be responsible for recommending legislation and providing general direction and leadership for the conference, primarily through his/her State of the State address to be given on Friday morning.
+For the purpose of our conference, the elected Governor shall be responsible for recommending legislation and providing general direction and leadership for the conference, primarily through his/her State of the State address to be given on Friday morning.
 The content of the State of the State should include the Governor's policy initiatives, and such initiatives should be determined before the conference.
 The Governor shall have the authority to veto legislation that has been passed, but, that in his/her view, is not in the best interest of all the citizens of this state.
 The governor shall, by the end of each conference, submit to the legislature a balanced state budget, and s/he shall be assisted in doing so by a cabinet of 15 administrative department heads.
-The governor shall work with the Red House and Senate Floor Leaders to present the budget.
+The governor shall work with the House and Senate Floor Leaders of each chamber for presenting the budget on the closing day.